data-creat0r/data-creat0r/README.md

 # Hi, I'm Tair 👋

 Junior Data Analyst focused on finance, trading and macroeconomics.
-I combine 3 years of hands-on trading experience (crypto, forex, indices) with a growing skill set in data analysis.
+I combine 3 years of trading experience (crypto, forex, indices) with a growing skill set in data analysis.

 ---